What We Do

 Our Difference

-Through the Girls Inc. Experience, our professionally trained staff and volunteers provide mentorship, safe spaces and programming that address the unique challenges girls face and are proven to help girls succeed.
+Through the Girls Inc. Experience, our professionally trained staff and volunteers provide mentorship, supportive spaces and programming that address the unique challenges girls face and are proven to help girls succeed.

-We cultivate safe environments where girls are encouraged to take risks, learn from experiences and grow.
+We cultivate pro-girl environments where girls are encouraged to take risks, learn from experiences and grow.

 What Girls Learn